Marklogic-retired/marklogic-data-hub/_pages/1_what-is-it.md

 <div class="section" markdown="1">

 ### Ingest
 First thing is first.
 Load all of your data into MarkLogic... every last bit.
 Upon ingest, data is stored in a staging area.
+During the ingest phase you can enhance your data with extra metadata like provenance.
+Where did this data come from and when did it get ingested?
 Data can be loaded via:

 - [MarkLogic Content Pump](https://docs.marklogic.com/guide/mlcp){:target="_blank"} - a Java command-line utility for ingesting content into MarkLogic.
 - [MarkLogic Java Client API](https://github.com/marklogic/java-client-api){:target="_blank"} - A Java API for interacting with MarkLogic